 Green: indicates that compared to your own personal trends, you should be able to handle more stress today and still experience stability or favorable adaptation over the long run.
-In other words, if recovery and long term results aren’t your goal for today, then the absolute value of HRV may be more important than the Green, Yellow, Red indicator.
+In other words, if recovery and long-term results aren’t your goals for today, then the absolute value of HRV may be more important than the Green, Yellow, Red indicator.

 This often includes being able to:

 - Tackle a few more items on your to-do list

 - Think a little more clearly at work or school